mohan141729/QuickBite/DEPLOYMENT.md

 ## 3. Post-Deployment

-*   **Update CORS**: After deploying frontends, go back to your Render backend dashboard -> Environment Variables.
+*   **Update CORS**: After deploying frontends, go back to your backend dashboard (Railway or Render) -> Environment Variables.
 Update `ALLOWED_ORIGINS` (if you use it) or check `server.js` to ensure the new Vercel domains are allowed in CORS settings.
 You might need to add the Vercel domains to the `allowedOrigins` array in `backend/src/server.js` and redeploy the backend.